dbrgn/miniaturo/README.md

 This project is intended to be a drop-in replacement for the (mostly unmaintained) [raw-thumbnailer] project.

+> :warning: **Note:** Miniaturo requires libopenraw 0.3, which was released in
+> December 2020.
+As of early 2021, this library version is not yet bundled with
+> distros that don't follow rolling releases.
+In those cases you need to
+> manually install libopenraw.

 [raw-thumbnailer]: https://libopenraw.freedesktop.org/raw-thumbnailer/

 ## Implementation notes

-miniaturo uses [libopenraw] to parse the RAW image and thus supports all camera formats that libopenraw supports.
+miniaturo uses [libopenraw] (0.3) to parse the RAW image and thus supports all camera formats that libopenraw supports.

 The loading, resizing and encoding of the thumbnail is done in pure Rust using [image-rs].